2018 AGM and Lecture by Dr Duncan Sayer

 Enta Geweorc – Roman Colchester

-Howard Brooks BA (Hons) FSA MCIfA (Colchester Archaeological Trust) will guide us through the Roman town.
-Starting from the Balkerne Gate, set in Britain’s oldest and longest surviving town wall, and the Interval tower, the tour will take in the Roman Church, the Roman Circus (the only known example in Britain), the Roman theatre and (if it is open) the Temple facade.
-Along the way, we will learn about the Roman invasion and conquest, the history of the town, its architecture, and the lives of the Rómáne.
+Howard Brooks BA (Hons) FSA MCIfA (Colchester Archaeological Trust) generously gave the Society two guided tours of the Roman ruins of Colchester.
+Camulodunum was the capital of Roman Britain and a wealthy and sophisticated urban centre.
+Starting from the Balkerne Gate – set in Britain’s oldest and longest surviving town wall – and the Interval tower, the tour took in the Roman Church, the Roman Circus (the only known example in Britain), the Roman theatre and the Temple facade.
+We thank Howard for sharing his knowledge of the history of the town, its architecture, and the lives of the Rómáne with us.

 Basil Brown Memorial Lecture